 People have to hear it.

 If the only people listening to your music are your mom and siblings, there's a good chance your music isn't going anywhere.

-Luckily, it's close to 2019, and it is easier than ever to get your music out to the world.
+Luckily, it's 2020, and it is easier than ever to get your music out to the world.

 No more reliance on record companies to listen to your CD and sign you to their label.

 Some of today's biggest stars don't have a label.